2015 Montreal Reunion

 THE 2017 50th ANNIVERSARY TOUR

-Registration is open as we have a limited number of registrations spots available.
+Registration is open as we still have a limited number of registrations spots available.
 Most are coast to coast availability

 For enquiries contact fraser(at)canadiancoasters.ca (at) is @